View your child's medical records and schedule appointments through our secure, online portal, day or night.

 - Insulin resistance.
-This occurs when the body's cells don't respond to insulin (the hormone that helps to regulate sugar in the blood) normally, and that can lead to high blood sugar levels and diabetes.
+This is when the body's cells don't respond to insulin (the hormone that helps to regulate sugar in the blood) normally, and that can lead to high blood sugar levels and diabetes.

 - Polycystic ovarian syndrome.
 Thought to be related to insulin resistance, this disorder involves the release of extra male hormones by the ovaries, which can lead to abnormal menstrual bleeding, excessive hair growth, acne, and fertility problems.
 It is also associated with an increased risk for obesity, hypertension, and — in the long-term — diabetes, heart disease, and cancer.

 - Acanthosis nigricans.
 A skin disorder that causes thick, dark, velvet-like patches of skin around the neck, armpits, groin, between the fingers and toes, or on the elbows and knees.

 For a diagnosis of metabolic syndrome, a child must have at least three of the four risk factors.
 The most common risk factors in teens are hypertension and abnormal cholesterol.
 Even when just one risk factor is present, a doctor will likely check for the others.
 This is especially true if a child is overweight, has a family member with type 2 diabetes, or has acanthosis nigricans.

 These exams and tests can help doctors make a diagnosis of metabolic syndrome:

 - Body mass index (BMI) and waist measurement.
 By calculating someone's BMI and checking for extra weight around the middle, doctors can judge if these problems are likely to have a negative effect on health.
 A waist measurement at or above the 90th percentile for a child's age and sex would be considered a risk factor.